A Day at the Ballet

 Jim hands our first friend his tickets and doesn't look back.

-“Yeah, gee, we'd love to see the ballet !”
+"Yeah, gee, we'd love to see the ballet!” he exclaims.

-“You better hurry” she hands us the tickets, like the nicest elementary school teacher in the world.
+"You better hurry” she hands us the tickets like the nicest elementary school teacher you ever had.
 “They are about to start.”

 The ballet was amazing, like nothing I had ever seen - Jerome Robbins dancing to neoclassical Stravinsky.

-On the ride home, we congratulated ourselves on our good fortune and the great performance.
+On the ride home, we congratulated ourselves on our good fortune.

 It was about dinnertime when we pulled in front of the house in Queens.

-We told our tale, as my father listened on; she, proud and accepting of her educated, artistic sons, he, delighted that we got such a bargain.
+We told her our tale, as my father listened in; she, proud and accepting of her educated, artistic sons, he, delighted that we got such a bargain.

 As my mother served dinner, my brother asked, “what do you feel like doing tonight?”